CIMTx: An R package for causal inference with multiple treatments using observational data: Methodology and Implementation in CIMTx

 The sensitivity analysis results can be visualized via a contour plot.
-Figure \ref{fig:p_contour} shows how the estimate of $ATE_{1,3}$ would change under different pairs of values of the two confounding functions $c(1,3,\bm{x})$ and $c(3,1,\bm{x})$.
-Suppose the outcome event is death.
-The specification of $c(1,3,\bm{x})<0$ and $c(1,3,\bm{x})>0$ assumes that the unmeasured confounders guiding clinicians to make a treatment decision tend to lead them to recommend treatment $w=1$ over $w=3$ to healthier patients because those receiving $w=1$ would have lower probability of death to either treatment.
-Under this assumption, when the effect of unmeasured confounding increases (moving up along the $-45^{\circ}$ line), the beneficial treatment effect associated with $w=3$ becomes more pronounced evidenced by larger estimates of $ATE_{1,3}$.
+Figure \ref{fig:p_contour} shows how the estimate of $ATE_{1,3}$ would change under different values of the two confounding functions $c(1,3,\bm{x})$ and $c(3,1,\bm{x})$.
+Under the assumption that unhealthier patients are treated with $w=3$, when the effect of unmeasured confounding increases (moving up along the $-45^{\circ}$ line), the beneficial treatment effect associated with $w=3$ becomes more pronounced evidenced by larger estimates of $ATE_{1,3}$.